yousefelassal/quote-cron/README.md

 > When written in Chinese, the word 'crisis' is composed of two characters.
 One represents danger and the other represents opportunity.

 > Smile, breathe and go slowly.

+> Ability is what you're capable of doing.
+Motivation determines what you do.
+Attitude determines how well you do it.